slatedocs/slate/source/includes/accesstype/_release_notes.md

 This section contains important Accestype release notes.
 For any queries, please write to us at [support@quintype.com](mailto:support@quintype.com).

+## 29 Mar 19 Release Note - Accesstype
+1. **CSV reports now include Payment Transaction Date** for better reconciliation of Recurring subscriptions.
+2. **Bug fix:** The Manage Subscription Plan and Group had hidden buttons.
+3. **Bug fix:** Recheck Paytm transaction status when it is in pending state.

-## 28 Mar Release Note - Accesstype
+## 28 Mar 19 Release Note - Accesstype
 1. **CSV reports now include the International Payment column** to help identify those payments that are made using international cards.

 **Note:** This is applicable to Razorpay payment gateway only.

-## 18 Feb 2019 Release Note - Accesstype
+## 18 Feb 19 Release Note - Accesstype
 1. **Juspay integration** - Integration with payment aggregator [Juspay](https://juspay.in) for iframe type of integration.
 Juspay's algorithms choose the best payment gateways for best success rates and also take into account pre-defined priority logic to offer the most efficient payment option to customers.
 To create a Merchant account on Juspay write to [support@juspay.in](mailto:support@juspay.in).
 ![Accesstype Juspay](../../images/Accesstype_JuspayPG.png "Accesstype Juspay")